movementlabsxyz/log-status/README.md

 `LogStatus` log status is collection of tools for serving a status page based on logging messages.

 ## Next.js Site
-The `LogStatus` is built using Next.js to serve SSR sites and safely control access to underlying database resources.
+The `LogStatus` site is built using Next.js to serve SSR sites and safely control access to underlying database resources.

+It is available as a Docker image at `mvlbs/log-status-page`.

 ### Parameters
 - `$POSTGRES_HOST`: The hostname for the Postgres database.